botman99/P4SimpleScc/README.md

 ![CheckOutDocument](https://raw.githubusercontent.com/botman99/P4SimpleScc/master/img/CheckOutDocument.png)

 If you right click on a file and the file is already checked out, it will show "Check Out File" as being disabled.
+The "Check Out File" menu item will also be disabled if you have P4SimpleScc set as the source control provider but have disabled it for the current solution.

 ![FileCheckedOut](https://raw.githubusercontent.com/botman99/P4SimpleScc/master/img/FileCheckedOut.png)